Beggars Bush, Dublin

 Beggars Bush (Tor an Bhacaigh) is the site of the former Beggars Bush Barracks on Haddington Road in the inner southern suburbs of Dublin, Ireland, as well the surrounding area and a nearby pub.
 The barracks were bordered to the east by Shelbourne Road, which used to be the western bank of the River Dodder.
 The locality is in the jurisdiction of Dublin City Council, is broadly considered to be part of Ballsbridge, and is in the postal district Dublin 4.

 History

+Archbishop Alen's register refers to the area as Beggarsditch as far back as 1326.